How to Pay for Medical SchoolEmail This Article

 Medical Residency Loans

 Paying for medical school is one thing.
 Getting through your residency is another.
 If you counted on federal loans to help pay for medical school, it should be noted that federal loans are not available as a funding option for your residency.

 Loan amounts from private lenders vary but are typically between a minimum of $1,000 and a maximum of $20,000.
 As the name may imply, residency loans may be used for:

 - Medical residency, including expenses tied to board exams and interviews

 - Relocation, including expenses tied to your big move

-Some of the lenders we work with and recommend who offer residency loans include the following*:
+Some of the lenders we work with who offer residency loans include the following*:

 - Sallie Mae – Sallie Mae® Medical Residency and Relocation Loan